RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 to avoid temporary inconsistencies between the instances.
 {{% /note %}}

+{{% note %}}
+Until upgrading all instances of a specific CRDB, it's recommended to avoid performing global operations on this CRDB, like removing instance, adding new instance etc.
+{{% /note %}}

 After you upgrade an instance to use the new protocol version, it automatically receives any missing write-operations.